aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/README.md

 git commit -m 'Upload artefact for issue #...' molecule/eos_cli_config_gen
 ```

-> If you have `pre-commit` enabled, use `--no-verify` trigger to avoid any content change in your commit
+> If you have `prek` enabled, use `--no-verify` trigger to avoid any content change in your commit

 #### If you are updating `eos_designs`